jcs224/hono_sessions/README.md

   'counter': number
 }

-// Set up your Hono instance, using your const app = new Hono<{
+// Set up your Hono instance, using your types const app = new Hono<{
   Variables: {
     session: Session<SessionDataTypes>,